destroyedbyBrian/roombookingsystem/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+---

+## Scope of Project

+Room creation and management //only done by a staff user

+1. Create a room
+2. Launch a room (make available for reservations of a newly created room)
+3. Adjust the price (each booking is chargeable), date/time, promotional codes, and capacity of room.

+Room booking //only done by a student user

+1. View the list of rooms available
+2. Make a booking